Rebeca Uribe Bone

-Rebeca Uribe Bone (7 July 1917 – 8 May 2017) was the first woman to graduate in engineering in Colombia.
-She was a chemical engineer and the first woman to graduate in Chemical Engineering from the Pontifical-Bolivarian University of Medellin.
+Rebeca Uribe Bone (7 July 1917 – 8 May 2017) was a Colombian chemical engineer.
+She was the first woman to graduate in engineering in Colombia, when she graduated in Chemical Engineering from the Pontifical-Bolivarian University of Medellín.

 Early life

 Rebeca Uribe Bone was born in Guatemala City on 7 July 1917, the daughter of Guillermo Uribe Echevarría, a Spanish accounting expert of Basque descent, and María Teresa Bone Romero, a Guatemalan of English descent.

 Guillermo Uribe, Rebecca's father, left the Basque Country and moved to Guatemala City, where he met and married Maria Teresa Bone.
 After having six children, they left Guatemala in 1928 and moved to Colombia, where they settled in Medellin and had two further children.
 The couple were liberal freethinkers and encouraged their daughters to study and take up professions.
 Ultimately two daughters became engineers: Rebeca a chemical engineer; Guillermina Uribe Bone, a civil engineer; Helena became a doctor, a fourth sister Maria Teresa began to study architecture before an early marriage.
 The fifth daughter, Carmen, suffered from meningitis as a child which prevented her from studying for a career, but she finished high school.
 Their brothers became a pilot, lawyer and an architect.